In a small bowl, whisk together the flour, baking soda, and salt. Set aside.

 Heat oven to 350°F / 177°C.

-Lightly grease a sheet pan or line with a Silpat baking mat or parchment paper.
+Lightly grease a sheet pan or line it with a Silpat baking mat or parchment paper.

 Arrange the cookie dough on the prepared sheet pan, leaving space for the cookies to spread out.

-When you remove the sheet pan from the oven, tap it gently on the kitchen counter just to deflate the cookies (this step helps to give the cookies lightly crinkled edges).
+When you remove the sheet pan from the oven, tap it firmly on the kitchen counter a few times to deflate the cookies (this step helps to give the cookies lightly crinkled edges and a dense center).

 Sprinkle the tops of the cookies with flaked sea salt (this is optional and you may not need the full amount; just add a small pinch on top of each cookie if you want that salty crunch).